 Use the right solution for victory

-When things go wrong, most people double-down on their original choice instead of turning to the alternative or the unknown to find a better solution.
+The right solution is not what you’re most comfortable with.
+Your comfortable solution will fail you if it is not a working solution.
+When things go wrong, most people double-down on their original choice instead of turning to an alternative or the unknown to find a better solution.

 If your goal is happiness after a period of unhappiness, you must be willing to become an explorer and look for solutions in the darkness.
 Even if those solutions require you to sever ties with what you are most familiar with.

-Mastery never ends
+Mastery never ends.

 Function over style

-A Ferarri cannot drive through the snow, maneuver over speed bumps, or tow another vehicle.
+Style isn’t made to be efficient, it’s made to stand out.
+Before something can be stylish, it must be functional.
+Style first comes at the cost of function which hurts success.
+While a Ferrari may be a stylish car, it’s functions are limited.
+A Ferrari cannot drive through the snow, maneuver over speed bumps, or tow another vehicle.
 A beat-up truck can do all of those tasks.